wxungang/rgbaster.js/README.md

 RGB colors to exclude when counting colors.<br>
 For example to exclude white and black use: `[ 'rgb(255,255,255)', 'rgb(0,0,0)' ]`

+#### `speedUp`
+Type: `int`
+Default: `1`

+Speeds up processing at some cost to precision.
+It's recommended to set this to a value between 1 and 10.
+At 10 you'll effectively have scaled the image down tenfold before the image is analyzed.

 #### `success`
 Type: `function`
 Default: `undefined`